gardenlinux/gardenlinux/tests/README.md

 KVM tests are designed to run directly on your platform.
 Currently, AMD64 and ARM64 architectures are supported.
 Notes:
- * KVM/QEMU will run inside your `integration-test` Docker container
+ * KVM/QEMU will run inside your `platform-test` Docker container
  * (Default) New temporary SSH keys are auto generated and injected
  * (Default: amd64) AMD64 and ARM64 architectures are supported